TL;DR

 How hard can Software Engineering be?

-Software engineering can seem daunting at first, especially for those with no prior programming experience or technical background.
+Software engineering can be hard at first, especially for those with no prior programming experience or technical background.
 However, with the right resources; such as courses, bootcamps, and online tutorials, learning to code and becoming a software engineer is achievable for most people.

 Being a great software engineer requires more than just coding skills.
 A strong software engineer is also a problem solver, a team player, and someone who can think logically.
 While technical skills are crucial, soft skills like communication, critical thinking, and project management also play a big role in advancing in this field.